Precious metal: Coinage

 One of the largest bullion coins in the world was the 10,000-dollar Australian Gold Nugget coin minted in Australia, which consists of a full kilogram of 99.9% pure gold.
 In 2012, the Perth Mint produced a 1-tonne coin of 99.99% pure gold with a face value of $1 million AUD, making it the largest minted coin in the world with a gold value of around $50 million AUD.
 China has produced coins in very limited quantities (less than 20 pieces minted) that exceed 8 kg of gold.
 Austria has minted a coin containing 31 kg of gold (the Vienna Philharmonic Coin minted in 2004 with a face value of 100,000 euro).
 As a stunt to publicise the 99.999% pure one-ounce Canadian Gold Maple Leaf series, in 2007 the Royal Canadian Mint made a 100 kg 99.999% gold coin, with a face value of $1 million, and now manufactures them to order, but at a substantial premium over the market value of the gold.

 The Reserve Bank of Zimbabwe mints the gold Mosi-oa-Tunya (coin) which is recognized as legal tender at the market value for its gold content.

 Economic use

 Gold and silver, and sometimes other precious metals, are often seen as defensive assets against both inflation and economic downturn.
-Silver coins have become popular with collectors due to their relative affordability, and, unlike most gold and platinum issues which are valued based upon the markets, silver issues are more often valued as collectibles, at far higher than their bullion value.
+The gold-to-silver ratio, which measures how many ounces of silver are needed to purchase one ounce of gold, is one of the oldest continuously tracked price relationships and is widely used by investors to assess relative value between the two metals.
+Silver coins have become popular with collectors due to their relative affordability, and, unlike most gold and platinum issues, which are valued based upon the markets, silver issues are more often valued as collectables, at far higher than their bullion value.

 Industrial use

 Platinum and palladium are key catalysts in hydrogenation reactions and emission-reducing catalytic converters, while gold is used in oxidation reactions and nanotechnology due to its stability.
-Platinum group metals(PGMs) have been used in the production of sulfuric and nitric acid for centuries.
+Platinum group metals (PGMs) have been used in the production of sulfuric and nitric acid for centuries.
 Additionally, gold and silver nanoparticles are used in biosensors and solar cells, underscoring their value in sustainable technologies.